Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Buccaneers stats and trends

-- In games that Tampa Bay picks up more than 344.9 yards, the team is 8-6 against the spread and 12-2 overall.
+- Tampa Bay is 8-6 against the spread and 12-2 overall when the team churns out more than 344.9 yards.

 - The Buccaneers have turned the ball over 19 times this season, six fewer than the Rams have forced (25).